Compton Verney aims to be welcoming and accessible to all visitors.

-All of our front of house staff have completed disability awareness training as part of their induction and are on hand to help.
+All of our staff and volunteers have completed disability awareness training as part of their induction and are on hand to help.
 Some of them have also been trained as audio-described interpreters.

-The main entrance is ramped and the front door has an automatic open push pad.
-There are level floors throughout and a lift to all floors making them fully accessible to wheelchair and pushchair users.
+The entrance to the Gallery is ramped and the front door has an automatic open push pad.
+There are level floors throughout and there is a lift to all floors making them fully accessible to wheelchair and pushchair users.

-Stick stools and wheelchairs can be borrowed free of charge from the Information Desk upon arrival (subject to availability).
+Stick stools and wheelchairs can be borrowed free of charge from the Shop upon arrival (subject to availability).

-Compton Verney welcomes and offers discounts to a wide range of community groups.
-To organise a group visit please call our Front of House Manager on 01926 645 516 or email firstname.lastname@example.org
+Compton Verney welcomes and offers discounts to groups of 15 or more.
+To organise a group visit please call our Visitor Experience Manager on 01926 645516 or email firstname.lastname@example.org

-There are fixed hearing loops in the Shop.
+There are fixed hearing loops in the Welcome Centre and the Shop.
 Visitors can make use of this facility by switching their hearing aids to the ‘T’ position.

-A portable induction loop is available for use in the Restaurant and Café.
+A portable induction loop is available for use in the Compton Kitchen.
 Please ask a member of staff if you wish to use this facility.

 Hearing dogs are welcome.

-Large print guides are available in the galleries; please ask our gallery staff if you’d like to refer to one.
-Guides to all of our permanent collections can also be found in the collections section of Compton Verney’s website www.comptonverney.org.uk
+Large print guides are freely available in the galleries.
+Please ask a member of staff if you’d like to refer to one.

 Contact us on 01926 645 516 to organise an audio described tour.